 There are many kinds of guitar sample libraries; some are steel acoustic, some electric, and others nylon/classical.
 Even within them, you might find libraries dedicated to the rhythm with built-in strum loops or libraries meant for playing leads with realistic bends and hammer-ons.
 Furthermore, you’ll also find bass guitars in the guitar family.

 While it’s not a rule, you’ll generally want acoustic guitars (whether steel or nylon) for softer music and electric guitars for rock, jazz, and pop.
 Also, note that using guitar amps can make an electric guitar or bass sound completely different.
 So, make sure you experiment with those to achieve new sounds.

 In this article, I have enlisted libraries of a wide variety that fit every kind of need, from smooth rhythms for pop music to bombastic leads for scoring films.
-So, without further ado, let’s get into our list.
+So, without further ado, let’s get on our list.

 The 10 Best Guitar Libraries For NI Kontakt 2022